NagareNegishi/NagareNegishi/README.md

 <!-- - 📱 021-089-84570 -->
 - 🌏 Wellington, New Zealand

-💡 *While development processes and coursework are in private GitLab repositories, final projects are available here on GitHub!*

 *Seeking software engineering roles with a focus on system architecture and backend development*